 During President Obama’s speech there were two standing ovations for the veterans seated behind him.
 He said, “We are here on this Earth for only a moment in time.
 And fewer of us have parents and grandparents to tell us what the veterans of D-Day did here 70 years ago.
 So we have to tell their stories for them.
 We have to do our best to uphold in our own lives the values that they were prepared to die for.
 We have to honor those who carry forward that legacy today.”
 The President reminded us: “Whenever the world makes you cynical…stop.
 And think of these men.
 Whenever you lose hope…stop.
 And think of these men.”

 Together, the two presidents laid a wreath for fallen soldiers, followed by a moment of silence.
 Three cannons poised on top of the cliff above Omaha Beach boomed a 21-gun salute.
 A trumpet played “Taps”.
-Finally, four F-15 jets flew over the cemetery in “Missing Man” formation, remembering those who didn’t return home.
+Finally, three F-15 jets flew over the cemetery in “Missing Man” formation, remembering those who didn’t return home.

 Of all the unexpected events that had happened so far, the most meaningful one took place when the ceremony was over.
 After the dignitaries departed, we approached the stage where some of the sturdier veterans lingered.
 We were able to listen to stories from the men themselves.
 I overheard an interview with a soldier, 93 years old.
 His hand stayed cupped by his ear to hear the questions, but he answered each one clearly and humbly.